August 17, 2022 § Leave a comment

 April 4, 2011 § 1 Comment

-A group of architects and artists who paint together en plein air once a month will gather at Alta Plaza Park on Sunday afternoon, April 10.
-The group started painting together 30 years ago, led by architect John Kriken and former SF planning director Allan Jacobs.
+A GROUP OF architects and artists who paint together en plein air once a month gathered at Alta Plaza Park on Sunday afternoon, April 10.
+The group started painting together 30 years ago, led by architect John Kriken and former San Francisco planning director Allan Jacobs.

 December 1, 2009 § Leave a comment

 Founded in 1909 in the studio of Franz Bischoff in Los Angeles, the California Art Club is one of the oldest and most active fine arts organizations in the United States.
 With conditions in California ideal for outdoor painting, the club gave birth to a new artistic movement now known as California Plein Air, or California Impressionism.

 The California Art Club became the organization for artists in Los Angeles, but it didn’t reach very far north in its early years.
 Many Northern California artists — Xavier Martinez, Gottardo Piazzoni, Percy Gray, Arthur and Lucia Mathews — never became members.
 One of the few Northern Californians who did was William Henry Clapp of the Society of Six.